afzalch/DS-Algorithms/README.md

 - Many problems in graph theory can be represented using a grid
 - An example would be
   - Solving a maze
+- One advantage of using a grid is that transformations can usually be avoided
+  - Due to fact that positions in grid are referred to usually in an (x,y) pair so transformations for adjacent cells is very straight forward
+  - Can either store poisition on grid as an (x,y) pair or an easier/more efficient manner would be to make numerous queues for each dimension
+  - So for a 3 dimensional grid, create 3 queues for x, y and z dimension

 #### Shortest Path Problem